ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 ingful default can be deduced.`.
 Possible solutions:
     - Add device to `__init__` file of package so it can be imported.
     - Ensure that the initial state is one of the states returned by get_state_handlers.
+* When I try to launch `lewis.exe` I get the error `Fatal error in launcher: Unable to create process using '"'`.
+When you build Python on Windows, the Python path is baked into the `lewis.exe` exectuable.
+If you subsequently say move `Python-build` to `Python` then the path will be incorrect and the executable doesn't know where to launch from.
+You can either open the executable in a text editor and change the path by hand or instead explicitly point it at the Python executable by running `..\Python.exe lewis.exe ...`